ash-au/apigee-sol/README.md

 # apigee-sol
-Solutions for Apigee APIM integrating with other products
+Solutions for Apigee APIM integrating with other GCP products